 - AR and VR headset sales are expected to grow to $9.7 billion.

 - Nearly half of consumers would be more likely to shop at a retailer that utilizes AR or VR.

 - 70% of customers believe that AR can bring benefits.

 - The AR market should grow to one billion users.

 - Most augmented reality users fall into the 16 to 34 age bracket.

 - There are more AR users than VR users, with the technology being used by 8% and 13% of the population, respectively.

 - 47% of Apple ARKits were used for video games.

 - The AR market is worth a purported $3.5 billion.

-This is especially true in areas such as marketing and retail, which will need to begin implementing the technology into strategies over the coming years.
-With the number of potential customers that the technology could attract, companies will miss out if it’s not properly taken advantage of.
+This is especially true in areas such as marketing and retail, which will need to implement technology into strategies over the coming years.
+With the potential customers the technology could attract, companies will miss out if it’s not properly taken advantage of.